 - Degree-Seeking Applicants: Upload a transcript for every institution of higher education attended, including evidence of a baccalaureate degree awarded, into the online application.
 If you are currently studying for a baccalaureate degree, you will later be required to submit a document that verifies the awarding of that degree.

 - Non-Degree Applicants: If you are applying for non-degree classification, you must upload evidence of a baccalaureate degree which could include a transcript, a copy of the diploma or a degree certificate verifying the degree.
-If requested by the graduate program, or if you are admitted and choose to enroll, you must submit official transcripts and/or academic documents directly to the Purdue MBA and MS Programs.

 All transcripts and/or academic documents uploaded to the online application system are considered unofficial.
 The Purdue University Graduate School reserves the right to require official transcripts and/or academic documents at any time during the admissions process.